SStaGCN: Simplified stacking based graph convolutional networks: Introduction

+\item We propose a novel, versatile architecture that combines simplified stacking and GCNs, designed to adapt flexibly to diverse types of graph-structured data, including heterogeneous tabular data\footnote{Heterogeneous tabular data includes a mix of discrete and continuous variables.}.

-(2).
-Generalization bound is addressed to highlight the role of stacking and aggregation from the viewpoint of learning theory.
+\item We present a generalization bound analysis to elucidate the contributions of stacking and aggregation from a learning theory perspective.

-(3).
-Extensive evaluation of our approach against strong baselines in node prediction tasks is investigated.
-The experimental results indicate significant performance improvements on both homogeneous and heterogeneous node classification tasks over a variety of real-world graph structural data, the over-smoothing phenomenon can be well alleviated.
+\item We conduct extensive evaluations of our approach against strong baselines on node prediction tasks.
+The experimental results demonstrate significant performance improvements in both homogeneous and heterogeneous node classification tasks across various real-world graph-structured datasets, effectively alleviating the over-smoothing phenomenon.

-The remainder of the paper is organized as the following.
-In Section \ref{relaw}, we give a brief review of related work.
-Section \ref{main} addresses the theoretical analysis and the proposed algorithm for GCN.
-Experiments on $3$ public citation networks and another $3$ heterogeneous datasets are relegated in Section \ref{experi}.
-Some discussions and concluding remarks go to Section \ref{concl}.
-Proof of the main result is provided in the Appendix.
+\end{itemlist} The remainder of the paper is organized as follows.
+In Section \ref{relaw}, we provide a brief review of related work.
+Section \ref{main} presents the theoretical analysis and proposed algorithm for GCNs.
+In Section \ref{experi}, we detail experiments conducted on three public citation networks and three heterogeneous tabular datasets.
+Section \ref{concl} offers discussions and concluding remarks.
+The proof of the main result is included in the Appendix.